 In 2012, SPL entered into a partial TUA assignment agreement with TotalEnergies, whereby upon substantial completion of Train 5 of the SPL Project, SPL gained access to substantially all of TotalEnergies' capacity and other services provided under TotalEnergies' TUA with SPLNG.
 This agreement provides SPL with additional berthing and storage capacity at the Sabine Pass LNG Terminal that may be used to provide increased flexibility in managing LNG cargo loading and unloading activity and permit SPL to more flexibly manage its LNG storage capacity.
-Notwithstanding any arrangements between TotalEnergies and SPL, payments required to be made by TotalEnergies to SPLNG in accordance with its TUA and we continue to be made by TotalEnergies are recognized in operating and maintenance expense.
+Notwithstanding any arrangements between TotalEnergies and SPL, payments required to be made by TotalEnergies to SPLNG will continue to be made by TotalEnergies to SPLNG in accordance with its TUA and we continue to recognize the payments received from TotalEnergies as revenue.
+Costs incurred to TotalEnergies are recognized in operating and maintenance expense.
 During the years ended December 31, 2023, 2022 and 2021, SPL recorded \$132 million, \$131 million and \$129 million, respectively, as operating and maintenance expense under this partial TUA assignment agreement.